benmvp/benmvp-cli/docs/api/start.md

 Optional.
 Defaults to all modes when unspecified.

 > NOTE: [Jest Watch Plugins](https://jestjs.io/docs/en/watch-plugins) are added to make watch mode even more useful.
 Specifically the [eslint `watch-fix` plugin](https://github.com/jest-community/jest-runner-eslint#toggle---fix-in-watch-mode) is added to enable auto-fixing of lint errors.
 However, for this to work, `'lint'` has to be the first mode when specified.

+### `pattern`

+A regexp pattern string that is matched against all tests paths before executing the test.

+Optional.
+Defaults to `''` (signifying no filter)

 ## Return Value